samis-group/homelab/README.md

 - This repo can even setup my windows/linux desktop PC's and bootstrap my WSL instance(s).
 - *Heaps of other stuff...*

-❗ **This playbook was tested on Ubuntu 22.04 and 20.04.
-Other versions may work but have not been tested.**

 ❗ **DNS is managed manually for the docker containers, but any VM's will have DNS created for them.
 There are no current plans for me to automate creating container records, i know there is a container that will do this for you but I haven't looked into it.
 Soz..**

 ❗ **My Host inventories are managed in a private submodule.
-I've provided examples for you based off them to use.**
+I've provided examples for you based off them to use.
+Head over to #if-you-are-not-me heading below for steps on what you need to do to setup this repo to run the bits yourself.**

-❗ **NOTE:** The Playbook is fully configurable.
-You can skip or reconfigure any task by [Overriding Defaults](#overriding-defaults).
+❗ **This Playbook is fully configurable.
+You can skip or reconfigure any task by [Overriding Defaults](#overriding-defaults).**

 ## Contents